This page hosts a repository of P. vivax and P. falciparum images in both thin and thick blood smears from the Malaria Screener research activity.

 Malaria Screener datasheet Details of datasets and download links

 Malaria Screener App Download our smartphone-based software "Malaria Screener"

 PubMed for Handhelds brings the information in NLM's MEDLINE/PubMed to the point of care via devices like smart phones.
-It includes askMEDLINE and txt2MEDLINE to search by text message, PICO (Patient, Intervention, Comparison, and Outcome) to apply clinical filters, and The Bottom Line and Consensus Abstracts to view summary abstracts.
+It includes askMEDLINE to search by text message, PICO (Patient, Intervention, Comparison, and Outcome) to apply clinical filters, and The Bottom Line and Consensus Abstracts to view summary abstracts.

 For Android smartphones, PubMed for Handhelds can be downloaded from Google Play https://play.google.com/store/apps/details?id=gov.nih.nlm.lhc.pubmed4hh